WARP4dot52/lambda/poincare_junior/README.md

 ### Trees

-Tree are derived from parsing.
+Tree are derived from parsing nodes.
+Tree class also refers to a constexpr constructor of nodes sequences.

-### Pseudo-virtuality
+### Pseudo-virtuality - interfaces

 We don't want to make block virtual to keep their size < 1 byte.
 We reimplement a virtuality with homemade v-table based on the block types.

 ## Interruption

-Checkpoints outside of a tree edition are easily maintained thanks to Cached trees.
-We can also easily add Checkpoints in the sandbox but I'm not even sure this will be necessary.
+Checkpoints outside of a tree edition are easily maintained thanks to Cache References.
+We can also easily add Checkpoints in the EditionPool but I'm not even sure this will be necessary.

+## Ideas

+We could create a node "link" to another tree to avoid duplicating whole subtree (when expanding multiplication for instance)

 ## QUESTIONS

 Is this easy enough to implement methods transforming trees?

+## TODOs

+Implement a profiler mecanism to identify Poincare hot paths.

+Divide Poincare folder to hide the internal tools (node, EditionReference, Interfaces...) and expose the useful API (solver, dataset, CacheReference etc).

+Optional optimization: editing a subtree which is at the beginning of the edited tree is very memcpy expensive.
+We could move the subtree at the end of the edition pool before doing multiple modification and reinsert it in the tree afterwards.

 ## Archive